What Is a FICO Auto Score?

 Mistakes can happen

-It’s not uncommon for people to find mistakes or incorrect information listed on their credit reports.
+It’s not uncommon for people to find mistakes or incorrect information on their credit reports.
 This holds for auto credit reports as well.
 Make sure to double-check that all the information is correct.
-If not, get in touch with the credit bureau and file a dispute.
+If not, contact the credit bureau and file a dispute.

 You can improve your FICO auto score

-Even if you have a couple of derogatory marks or late payments on your auto loan credit report, you can still improve your FICO auto score with help from MoneyLion.
-Our Credit Builder Loans help you improve your credit score over 12 months with monthly credit bureau reporting and expert tips to increase your credit score.
+Even if you have a couple of derogatory marks or late payments on your auto loan credit report, you can still aim to improve your FICO auto score.

 Advantages of a FICO auto score